alloy/relay2ts/vscode-relay2ts/README.md

-# relay-fragment-type-generator README
+# vscode-relay2ts README

-This is the README for your extension "relay-fragment-type-generator".
+This is the README for your extension "vscode-relay2ts".
 After writing up a brief description, we recommend including the following sections.

 ## Features